Ashurst to Eridge Walk

 10. Groombridge Place Gardens are a popular visitor attraction, combining 17thC formal walled gardens designed as ‘outside rooms’ of the house, and the Enchanted Forest which aims to “intrigue, amuse and entertain”.

 11. The present house at Groombridge Place was built in the early 17thC on the site of a medieval moated house (and possibly an earlier Saxon fort).
 A 12 year-old French Count was held hostage here in the Hundred Years War until his ransom was paid 30 years later.
-It was the setting for Peter Greenaway's 1982 film The Draughtsman's Contract and was used for Longbourn in the 2005 adaptation of Pride & Prejudice.
+It was the setting for Peter Greenaway's 1982 film The Draughtsman's Contract and was used for Longbourn in the 2005 adaptation of Pride and Prejudice.

 12. The River Grom and Eridge Stream are tributaries of the River Medway, joining the main river 2 km west of Groombridge.